GitauHarrison/notes/oop_python.md

 ### Name mangling

 To 'mangle' means to destroy or to severely damage by tearing or crushing.
-Other words used to mean mangle include mutilate, crush, disfigure etc. In OOP, name mangling is used to cleverly overcome the restriction of ecapsulation.
+Other words used to mean mangle include mutilate, crush, disfigure, etc. In OOP, name mangling is used to cleverly overcome the restriction of encapsulation.

 ```python
 class Parent():